Mordehai Heiblum: Biography

+Research

-The main focus of Heiblum’s research is the quantum behavior of electrons in high-purity mesoscopic materials, and especially the quantum Hall effect (QHE) regime.
-Noteworthy highlights of the research done by him and his group are "novel electronic interferometers – demonstrating one-electron and two-electron interference; which-path detectors – allowing to turn 'on and off' electrons’ coherence; detection of fractional charges via sensitive shot noise measurements; and observation of quantized heat flow in the fractional abelian and non-abelian states in the QHE regime."
+The main focus of Heiblum's research is the quantum behavior of electrons in high-purity mesoscopic materials, and especially the quantum Hall effect (QHE) regime.
+Noteworthy highlights of the research done by him and his group are "novel electronic interferometers – demonstrating one-electron and two-electron interference; which-path detectors – allowing to turn 'on and off' electrons' coherence; detection of fractional charges via sensitive shot noise measurements; and observation of quantized heat flow in the fractional abelian and non-abelian states in the QHE regime."

+Awards

 He received in 1986 the IBM Outstanding Innovation Award and in 2013 the EMET Prize.
 He was elected a life fellow of the IEEE, a fellow of the American Physical Society (1990), and a member of Israel Academy of Sciences and Humanities (2008).
 In 2008, he received the Rothschild Prize in physics.

-In 2021, he was received the Oliver E. Buckley Condensed Matter Prize with citation:
+In 2021, he was the single recipient of the Oliver E. Buckley Condensed Matter Prize with citation:

-His doctoral students include Amir Yacoby.
+In 2025, he was announced as the co-recipient of the Wolf Prize in Physics together with Jainendra K. Jain (Penn State) and James P. Eisenstein (CalTech) for laying the foundation to the understanding of the fractional quantum Hall effect.

+Family

 Moty Heiblum's wife Rachel has a PhD in biology from the Hebrew University of Jerusalem.
 She worked in the Faculty of Agriculture of the Hebrew University of Jerusalem's Rehovot campus.
 They have four children.
 He has a younger brother, Zohar Heiblum, who is a director, manager, turn-around specialist, and investor in the high-tech industry.